 Sometime in late 2014, a lady called Jane Ndungu was driving into ABC Place, Waiyaki Way, when a Toyota Noah cut her off and two men jumped out of the car.
 They broke into her car and made away with Shs.
 30 million in US dollars, all money she had been withdrawing to pay staff of Denel Mechem, a South-African demining and weapons manufacturer.

 Two of the men were caught within three months, because of their bromance.
 The two, Brian Ayanga and Johnson Mbingu went on a spending spree.
 They rented two similar four-bedroom houses in Buru Buru and bought expensive sofas and 60-inch TV sets.
 Each man also bought a Mercedes Benz 320e Series to complete their new status.
 For Christmas, they flew their girlfriends to Mombasa where they rented a four-bedroom apartment in Nyali that set them back Shs.
 20, 000 per night.
 For the New Year, they went to Naivasha and stayed at a five-star hotel.
 It was a short-lived thrill, because they were in handcuffs by mid-January.

 3. The thugs who forgot the most important tool

 In March 2010, three policemen arrived at the Equity Center at 6:30 am.
-Their ride hadn’t arrived as planned, and they had found their way to embark on the days mission, guarding a cash-in-transit van to Garissa.
-The bank staff were bewildered, the driver had arrived with cops, they were sure, and they had even checked their credentials.
+Their ride hadn’t arrived as planned, and they had found their way to embark on the day’s mission which was guarding a cash-in-transit van to Garissa.
+The bank staff were bewildered: the driver had arrived with cops, they were sure, and they had even checked their credentials.
 Only they hadn’t been.

 Then the panic began.
 The cash box in the Wells Fargo van had Shs.
 36.4 million that was probably in the wind by now.
-Investigators got even more confused even more when the vans location kept pinging through multiple locations.
+Investigators got even more confused when the van’s location kept pinging in multiple locations.
 They eventually found it in Juja, abandoned and empty, that evening.
-But then they got another call.
+But then they got two calls.